 - Festive Gift Boxes: During festive seasons, employees received beautifully curated snack gift boxes.
 This added a touch of warmth and personal connection.

-- Training Completion Kits: After completing in-house training or skill development courses, employees were given custom kits, boosting enthusiasm for further learning.
+- Training Completion Kits: Employees were given custom kits after completing in-house training or skill development courses, boosting enthusiasm for further learning.

 - Personal Milestone Acknowledgment: Whether it was a birthday, a new baby, or a wedding, SwagMagic helped TechPinnacle acknowledge personal milestones with thoughtful gifts.